 On this project, I manage a team of three contracted inventory assistants.
 The cataloguers work on Natural History for two or three days per week, and other NMI projects for the rest of their week.
 I spend one full day each week doing project-related work, that is, supervision, answering queries, checking work and reporting.

 Welcome to the February edition of NatSCA Digital Digest.

 A monthly blog series featuring the latest on where to go, what to see and do in the natural history sector including jobs, exhibitions, conferences and training opportunities.
-We are really keen to hear more about museum re-openings, exhibition launches, virtual conferences, webinars, and new and interesting online content.
+We are really keen to hear more about what you are getting up to, exhibition launches, virtual conferences, training opportunities, webinars, and new and interesting online content.
 If you have any top tips and recommendations for our next Digest please drop an email to email@example.com.